onepanelio/core-docs/blog/2020-9-03-train-model-under-10-minutes.md

 1. Click on **Actions** for `train` task, and select **Execute training Workflow**.
 2. Select **TF Object Detection Training** as a Workflow template. <image-workflow-popup>
 3. Select the model you want to train.
-I will choose Faster RCNN-ResNet 101 COCO.
+We will choose Faster RCNN-ResNet 101 COCO.
 4. Update any parameters if you want.
-I will update `num-steps` to 5000.
+We will update `num-steps` to 5000.
 There are no specific rules about how to choose number of steps.
 You can try with different numbers.
 5. Once done, hit **Submit**.
 It might take some time to upload data to cloud storage.
 You will see a notification card with a link to Workflow execution page where the model is being trained.
 You can check logs there as well.<image-workflow-execution>

 ## Running inference using this newly trained model